dlavelle7/snippets/bash/student_records/README.md

 Question
 --------

-All input files will be contained in a folder named `input`
+All input files will be contained in a folder named `input`.

 All output files must be stored to a folder named `output`, which will exist.

-Results for module marks are contained in folders for each block (1-4)
+Results for module marks are contained in folders for each block (1-4).

 Results take the form: